Lectoraat-DB-S/UR-ServoJcontrol/README.md

 # UR-ServoJcontrol
+This ServoJ_example.script provides an example for moving (realtime) along a custom trajectory with the servoj command.
+This example illustrates motion along a skew sinewave based trajectory for the TCP for a period of 5 seconds (resulting in a trajectory with 2500 target positions).
+Subsequently it provides a rectangular motion of the TCP.

+## The UR Servoj command
 The servoj command can be used for online realtime control of the joint positions in UR cobots (see also UR scripting manual).
 This can be used to move the cobot smoothly through (a large number) of waypoints.
 This can especially be helpfull for situations where:

 - waypoints are not fixed (e.g. generated based on script or external input),